Olive Garden Interview

 15. How did you find this job?

-• Employers want to hire someone who knows what they want.
-Therefore, state you have been actively monitoring jobs on the company’s website and that you are happy to get the interview.
+• Interviewers ask this question because they want to hire someone specific for the job.
+If possible, mention that you have been actively monitoring jobs on the company’s website and applied for the role.

 16. How do you feel about standing for long periods?

-• Most restaurant jobs will require you to work on your feet for long periods.
-If possible, let the interviewer know that you do not have a problem with this.
+• Most restaurant jobs require you to work on your feet for long periods.
+If possible, let the interviewer know you are okay with this.
 Wear comfortable, well-fitting shoes with low heels, maintain good posture, and stay hydrated.

 Olive Garden Ravioli di Portobello